AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 How ready are your teams?
 Count the total items in the current iteration and determine which of these items are Ready.
 All items in the current iteration should be ready (although for teams that prefer, they could refine thier work on a weekly basis in order to keep the information more current and pertinent).
 A further 2 weeks should be nearly ready and planned, and a further month or two should be scheduled, but not completely ready.

-I realise that may be a vagueness here of what Readiness means, but the team should get together with the Product Owner, UX, and Architects to agree on what Readiness means for the following stages:
+I realise that there may be a vagueness here of what Readiness means, but the team should get together with the Product Owner, UX, and Architects to agree on what Readiness means for the following stages:

 * In-iteration (1) work items.
 Ready.
 * Next iteration (2) work items.
 Ready.